My relationship with yoga is constantly evolving, but my reason for practicing has always been the same.

 Hesitant to commit to any “one form” as the end-all be-all, I continued to dabble in various styles of yoga, mindfulness, and movement in general in an effort to understand and incorporate multiple perspectives.

 These days, what I practice (and teach) is a reflection of that.
-My most notable influences are probably Yoga Nidra with Uma Dinsmore Tuli, my prenatal/postnatal training with Amala School of Yoga, yoga philosophy studies with Lila Lolling, and my own experiences through pregnancy, birth, and motherhood - all of which have made my practice more fluid and intuitive.
+My most notable influences are probably Yoga Nidra with Uma Dinsmore Tuli, my prenatal/postnatal training with Amala School of Yoga, yoga philosophy studies with Lila Lolling, and my own experiences through pregnancy, birth, and motherhood, which have made my practice more fluid and intuitive.

 All of this gets to the heart of why I love yoga so much: it is whatever you need it to be.
 It meets you exactly where you are.

-At the moment, my offerings are virtual.
-I have several free yoga nidra & meditation tracks up on Insight Timer - the #1 free meditation app - with more to come.
-Take a listen. <3 I also offer private practices via zoom & personalized, co-created nidras and meditations.
+In addition to my in person offerings, I have several free yoga nidra & meditation tracks up on Insight Timer with more to come.
+Take a listen. <3 For kids - check out my new, fun, sticker-filled story yoga over on youtube.
+And finally, I also offer private practices & personalized, co-created nidras and meditations.
 If you’re curious how these practices might benefit you and/or your community, organization, etc. - connect!

 “Eva generates creative care.
 Her imaginative use of sounds, wisdom and perspective give the mind and spirit rest and awakening at the same time.
 She is passionate about the soul, the earth, the child in all of us and shares this generously.”